Opposition to World War II: Opposition elements

 Isolationism was strongest in the United States, where oceans separated it on both sides from the war fronts.
 The German-American Bund even marched down the avenues of New York City demanding isolationism.
 The isolationists, led by the America First Committee, were a large, vocal, and powerful challenge to President Roosevelt's efforts to enter the war.
 Charles Lindbergh was perhaps the most famous isolationist.
 Isolationism was strongest in the Midwest with its strong German-American population.

 Students at UC Berkeley in 1940 led a large protest in opposition to the war.
-The Keep America Out of War Congress (originally known as the Keep America Out of War Committee) or KAOWC from its founding on March 6, 1938 until when the America First Committee formed in the fall of 1940 was the only nationwide organization to oppose any foreign intervention and President Roosevelt's foreign policy.
+The Keep America Out of War Congress (originally known as the Keep America Out of War Committee) or KAOWC from its founding on March 6, 1938, until when the America First Committee formed in the fall of 1940 was the only nationwide organization to oppose any foreign intervention and President Roosevelt's foreign policy.
 The KAOWC was for most of its lifetime composed of 6 pacifist groups apart from the Socialist Party of America: The Peace Section of the American Friends Service Committee (ALSC), Fellowship for Reconciliation (FOR), World Peace Commission of the Methodist Church, American Section of the Women's International League for Peace and Freedom (WIL), National Council for the Prevention of War (NCPW) and the War Resisters League (WRL).
 After the Attack on Pearl Harbor, the KAOWC would end up dissolving.
+The KAOWC drew primarily liberals and socialists while conservatives on the other hand were drawn to the No Foreign War Committee.

+The Committee on Pacific Relations was a pro-Japanese isolationist organization created in 1941 by a conservative activist and politician from Missouri named Orland K. Armstrong which was tiny in comparison to the America First Committee.
+Members of the organization beliefs ranged from being simply against having a war between the United States and Japan to those who were strongly pro-Japanese.
+However, the war broke out before a planned conference they were going to have in Washington to create a more permanent organization and it began to fall apart when its acting chairman resigned in late November 1941.
+A Japanese diplomat named Terasaki Hidenari would be sent to the United States in an attempt to stir up isolationists and pacifists to prevent the country from entering the war.

-With the Pearl Harbor attack in December 1941, nearly all the noninterventionist elements quickly switched to support the war..
+With the Pearl Harbor attack in December 1941, nearly all the noninterventionist elements quickly switched to support the war.